Skip to main content

 Cons: Insurance and Liability

-Allowing pets may increase your property insurance premiums or require additional coverage.
-The chance of the pet causing injuries to other tenants or visitors is a possibility.
+When you allow pets, it may increase your property insurance premiums or require added coverage.
+There is a chance the pet can cause injuries to other tenants or visitors.
 This can lead to liability issues.

 Con: Potential for Rule Violations

-Tenants might bring in more pets than allowed or pets not disclosed initially.
-This will complicate the management and enforcement of rules.
-Not all pets are well-behaved, and problematic pets can cause issues for property management.
+Tenants might bring in more pets than allowed or pets not earlier disclosed.
+This will make it much harder to manage and enforce the rules.
+Not all pets are well-behaved, and such pets can cause issues for property management.

 (15 Legal Considerations For Property Managers)